monacodelisa/Angular-Headless-Hashnode/README.md

 # Angular Headless Hashnode
 ## [![Discord](https://github.com/monacodelisa/icons-and-graphics/blob/main/icomoon/PNG/discord.png?raw=true)](https://discord.gg/3bS3xpCj) Open Source Project

-### Most of the open issues feature engaging YouTube videos, providing step-by-step guidance on implementing requirements.
-Dive in and contribute without hesitation – your skills are valued, and you can make a meaningful impact!
-Join us in building something great together.🌟

 ## Overview

 The **Angular Headless Hashnode Project** aims to seamlessly connect your Angular application to the Hashnode GraphQL database, providing a template for integrating Angular with a headless Hashnode setup.